SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Such unnamed dependency modules are instantiated only once, when lazy loading the first feature that depends on it.
 Its providers contribute to the combined injector that is passed to the feature module, and as a result, all feature services and components have access to the services provided by the dependency modules.

-### Dependency aliases
+### Dependency Aliases

-For greater flexibility it's possible to use string aliases for both dependencies and the whole features.
-If one feature depends on the another one, you can reference it as a dependency, like this:
+For greater flexibility, it is possible to use string aliases for both dependencies and for whole features.
+If one feature depends on another one, you can reference it as a dependency, as shown in the following example:

 ```typescript
 {